 Consider this: Every packet you send across the Internet passes through a number of routers.
 Hackers can compromise and reconfigure these hops to route traffic through their machines.
 Attackers don't even need to exploit a flaw in the router; they can snatch a password from a snooped Telnet session.

 You may think the IT security structure in your company uses secure protocols, but you're probably wrong.
 Many enterprises ignore best practices, using Telnet to administer Unix and Windows systems, routers and mainframes.
-There's no excuse whatsoever for the first two, since secure shell alternatives are available for Unix and Windows.
+There's no excuse whatsoever for the two, since secure shell alternatives are available for Unix and Windows.
 SSH is largely unavailable for mainframes, though.

 Routers' OS patches and upgrades will typically come with SSH modules.
 When they don't, you can create an inexpensive, Linux-based SSH proxy, which is particularly useful for securing mainframes.